LauretsDev/Threads/README.md

 # Threads
-A project to practice multithreading.
+A project to practice threading.